 Winter is coming… A cookie day for people and their agents – browsers, that may break your user experience or even affect your life… Will it be a global Armageddon of the Web, or just cause a local malfunction of some old-time sites?
 It’s time to figure it out.

-First of all, please welcome the world of HTTP cookies.
-The Moz://a Developer Network makes the following definition:
+First of all, please welcome to the world of HTTP cookies.
+Mozilla Developer Network gives the following definition of cookie:

 An HTTP cookie (web cookie, browser cookie) is a small piece of data that a server sends to the user’s web browser.
 The browser may store it and send it back with the next request to the same server.

 It was intended to introduce the state of a web session for the stateless HTTP protocol.
-Cookies are set by a server, and then they are being sent back by the agent with every request to the server.
-That, in turn, allows to manage the session, personalize the user’s preferences, or track user behavior.
+Cookies are set by a server and then sent back by the agent with every request to the server.
+That, in turn, allows to manage the session, personalize user’s preferences, or track user behavior.

 Be Aware!
 Confidential information must never be stored in cookies, as the entire mechanism is totally insecure.
 The cookie values are visible to the end-user and can be changed by him or a man-in-the-middle.
 Cookies are often used to identify a user and their authenticated session, so stealing a cookie can lead to hijacking the session as well.
 Common ways to do that include Social Engineering or exploiting cross-site scripting (XSS) vulnerability in the application.
 That is why the proper baking of the cookies is so important.

 Besides a data payload, the cookie may also have additional settings, instructing the user’s browser how to handle it.
-For instance, the cookie could be a session one – to be is deleted when the agent shuts down, or a permanent one, expiring at a specific date (Expires) or after a specific length of time (Max-Age).
+For instance, the cookie could be a session one that is deleted when the agent shuts down, or a permanent one, expiring at a specific date (Expires) or after a specific length of time (Max-Age).

 All these instructions along with a cookie itself are specified by the server in the dedicated Set-Cookie header.